jjaramillom/chat/server/README.md

 # MyChat App

-This is the frontend app for the chat project.
-It is developed using React.
+This is the backend for the chat project.

 ## Scripts